1f991/patreon-php/README.md

 * Display a list of Patrons
 * Instantly add/delete/update patrons using Webhooks
+* Allow Patrons to log in with OAuth

+A demo of the example project can be found live at [patreon.1f991.com](https://patreon.1f991.com) where you can create a pledge and log in to see it in action.

 Alternatively, smaller self-contained examples of specific implementations are available in the documentation for this project: